 - the park is easy to get to

-- you can see a lot in a short amount of time
+- it’s simple to see in a short amount of time

 Petrified National Park